brightspot/react-examples/ssg-with-webhooks/README.md

 }
 ```

-Then the `getAllPaths()` helper method is updated to add the URL paths from the `oldObject` as well.
+Next, the `getAllPaths()` helper method is updated to add the URL paths from the `oldObject` as well.

 ```ts
 getAllPaths(): JavaSet<Path> {